WinTeach/AD2Template/README.md

 ## Usage

 The script will fetch the AD attributes of the current user, render the Jinja2 templates located in the `templates` folder, and write the output files to the specified `output_folder`.
+Two demo Jinja templates are available in the `templates` folder.

 ### Option 1: Without precompiled binary
 Run the script using the following command: